-A. Historic design review.
-Applications for historic design review shall include the following:
+A. Historic $\frac{dD}{dP}$ esign FReview.
+Applications for hHistoric dDesign FReview shall include the following:

 1. Narrative.
 Written narrative explaining the proposal and how it meets the approval criteria in CDC 25.060 and 25.070, as applicable;

 2. Existing plan and elevation drawings.
 Plan and elevation drawings of the existing structure, if applicable, including materials;